NuclearGandhi/technion_second_brain/Technion/MNF1/MNF1_002 Metal Casting.md

 # Expendable-Mold, Expendable-Pattern Casting Processes
 ### Lost Foam Process
-The *expendable-pattern casting process* uses a ploystyrene pattern, which evaporates upon contact with the molten metal, to form a cavity for the casting.
+The *expendable-pattern casting process* uses a polystyrene pattern, which evaporates upon contact with the molten metal, to form a cavity for the casting.

 ![[MNF1_002/Screenshot_20240606_115252_OneDrive.jpg|book]]
 >Schematic illustration of the expendable-pattern casting process, also known as lost-foam or evaporative-pattern casting.